Q: Are you accepting post-docs?

 Q: Are you accepting graduate students next year?

-A: Yes.
+A: Unfortunately my lab is very full now, so I am not taking any new students this year.
 I normally accept one, or at most two outstanding graduate students every year.
-Note that I am looking especially for students who are have background and interests in psychology, neuroscience and computational modeling.
+Note that, in general, I look for students who are have background and interests in psychology, neuroscience and computational modeling.
 This is a tall order, I know, but luckily there are some of you out there!

 Q: What are the admissions criteria?